ktsu-dev/SignificantNumber/README.md

 - `static bool TryParse([NotNullWhen(true)] string? s, IFormatProvider? provider, [MaybeNullWhen(false)] out SignificantNumber result)` - Tries to parse a significant number from a string using the specified format provider.
 - `static bool TryParse(ReadOnlySpan<char> s, IFormatProvider? provider, [MaybeNullWhen(false)] out SignificantNumber result)` - Tries to parse a significant number from a span of characters using the specified format provider.
 - `static bool TryConvertFromChecked<TOther>(TOther value, out SignificantNumber result) where TOther : INumberBase<TOther>` - Tries to convert a number to a significant number using checked conversion.
-- `static bool TryConvertFromSaturating<TOther>(TOther value, out SignificantNumber result) where TOther : INumberBase<TOther>` - Tries to convert a number to a significant number using saturating conversion.
+- `static bool TryConvertFrom

+Saturating<TOther>(TOther value, out SignificantNumber result) where TOther : INumberBase<TOther>` - Tries to convert a number to a significant number using saturating conversion.
 - `static bool TryConvertFromTruncating<TOther>(TOther value, out SignificantNumber result) where TOther : INumberBase<TOther>` - Tries to convert a number to a significant number using truncating conversion.
 - `static bool TryConvertToChecked<TOther>(SignificantNumber value, out TOther result) where TOther : INumberBase<TOther>` - Tries to convert a significant number to another number using checked conversion.
-- `static bool TryConvertToSaturating<TOther>(SignificantNumber

- value, out TOther result) where TOther : INumberBase<TOther>` - Tries to convert a significant number to another number using saturating conversion.
+- `static bool TryConvertToSaturating<TOther>(SignificantNumber value, out TOther result) where TOther : INumberBase<TOther>` - Tries to convert a significant number to another number using saturating conversion.
 - `static bool TryConvertToTruncating<TOther>(SignificantNumber value, out TOther result) where TOther : INumberBase<TOther>` - Tries to convert a significant number to another number using truncating conversion.
 - `static void AssertExponentsMatch(SignificantNumber left, SignificantNumber right)` - Asserts that the exponents of two significant numbers match.
 - `static bool DoesImplementGenericInterface(Type type, Type genericInterface)` - Determines whether a type implements a specified generic interface.